rejane-paulino/awp-inlandwater/README.md

 * *default*: True or False.
 If "True" the code will be ran using default values for mininum and maximum proportions of non-water targets.
 Otherwise, it will be ran using the values provided by users.

 ## Output Parameters:
-Corrected images with 20 m of spatial resolution (.TIFF) are available in *path_output*.
+Images corrected with 20 m of spatial resolution (.TIFF) are available in *path_output*.

 ## Notes: